 On the one hand, a huge benefit of the EF program is that you can test different co-founder relations quickly before settling on one.
 This would be significantly more difficult in real life.
-On the other hand, this ain’t no invitation for swapping co-founders like tinder dates.
+On the other hand, this isn’t an invitation for swapping co-founders like Tinder dates.

-Through EF, you are going to meet exceptional people that were selected by hand and that have time to found a startup right now.
+Through EF, you will meet exceptional people who were selected by hand and have time to found a startup right now.
 In real life, you may not have access to this kind of people, or they may not have time to get going immediately.
-Teams formed at EF will likely be 90% more productive than teams formed by randomly meeting people through uni or at startup events.
-This is to say: Don’t switch co-founders offhandedly, but as soon as you feel you are not productive as a team.
+Teams formed at EF will likely be 90% more productive than teams formed by randomly meeting people through university or startup events.
+This is to say: Don’t switch co-founders carelessly, but as soon as you feel you are not productive as a team.

-Teams that formed in week one and stuck together could present deep insights halfway through or even had a first prototype/first users by the end of the startup formation phase.
-The later you start as a team, the later you’ll get to that point.
+Teams that formed and stuck together since the first week were able to present profound findings halfway through or even had a prototype/first users by the end of the startup formation phase.
+The later you start as a team, the later you’ll reach that point.

 Nevertheless, there may be days or even weeks when you are not in a team.
-Either because all of your preferred co-founders are in a team already, or you simply haven’t caught fire for forming a new team with someone else.
+Either because all of your preferred co-founders are in a team already, or you simply haven’t caught fire to form a new team with someone else.

 This time may suck.

-However, in the end, you are doing what the EF program is designed for: meeting potential co-founders – full-time!
+However, you are doing what the EF program is designed for: meeting potential co-founders – full-time!
 Also, it will urge you to get into a team.

 Another issue with forming new teams may be that you will keep telling your network about different startup ideas all the time.
 It can be confusing why you worked on startup A in one week but are already off to startup B the following week.

-That’s why EF came up with the concept of ‘linear ideation’: attack the same project/industry/domain from different angles and gain more insights.
-That way, the story you’re telling others will be more coherent.
+That’s why EF developed the concept of ‘linear ideation’: attack the same domain from different angles and gain more insights.
+That way, your story will also be more coherent.

 For linear ideation, focus on a particular market or tech: Most successful teams are either crazy about a certain market/problem (and care less about the tech and the ‘how to solve it’).
-Or they are crazy about a certain technology and care less about which problem they will solve with it.
+Or they are really into a certain technology and care less about which problem they will solve with it.